robbintt/outlines/summaries/rules_for_radicals_1971.md

 1. Examples of the `duality of revolution and reaction` (p.
 16)
     1. `Urban Housing Projects` - A dream of replacing the tenements vs. a doubly segregated place.
-    2. `CIO + AF of L` - Union protecting workers becomes entrenched member of establishment
+    2. `CIO + AF of L` - CIO reforming AF of L becomes entrenched member of establishment as AFLCIO
     3. etc.

 #### Section: Class Distinctions: The Trinity